Skip to content

 fetch_accessibility_treeDebug page structure with raw accessibility tree

-Initialize the browser or mobile driver session with JSON capabilities.
+Initialize the browser or mobile driver session.
+Pass capabilities as an inline JSON string or a path to a JSON file.
 Supports all drivers: Appium, Selenium, or Playwright.

-Pass alumnium:options in capabilities to configure Alumnium behavior for the session:
+Pass alumnium:options in capabilities to configure Alumnium and driver behavior for the session:

 {